 - ESG will remain a core value for investors and IPO candidates.
-Companies committing to make the world a better place and incorporating ESG (environmental, social, and corporate governance) values in their culture will attract more investors.
+Companies committing to making the world a better place and incorporating ESG (environmental, social, and corporate governance) values in their culture will attract more investors.

 5 largest IPOs in 2022

 Money raised: $10.7B

 LG Energy Solution is a South Korean eco-friendly battery company.
 It created Korea’s first lithium-ion battery in 1999.
 Later, it became a supplier to global car producers, such as Audi, Volvo, Ford, Chrysler, and Renault.

 In the first quarter of 2022, the company had the largest IPO worldwide and raised about $10.7b.
 Its shares surged 68% on the first day and 40% a month later.

 Now LG Energy Solution is worth over $98 billion which makes it the second-largest Korean company after Samsung.

 Country: The United Arab Emirates

 DEWA is a public service infrastructure company formed in 1992 by the merger of the Dubai Electricity Company and the Dubai Water Department.
 Both organizations were founded by Sheikh Rashid who ruled Dubai at that time.